an0rak-dev/workbook/blog/content/project/avatar.md

 Working exclusively on my personal website, to finish it.
 Almost done, only the comments system to setup.
 Pat in the back for me.

+---

+### 07-15-2022

+I'll not do the comment system on my website, I don't want this blog to become like Twitter, Facebook or anything like this.
+If people like the thing they see, or want to discuss with me about it, there's a contact section.²

+Also Got the Covid last week, still pretty tired now, but no more fever.
+But the website is online now, so let's back to work shall we ?

+I've left the work where I displayed a multicolored cube on screen.
+Well, _technically_ I know it's a cube, because of its vertices positions, but on screen is a flat rectangle.

+It still miss a proper Model-View-Projection matrix (and a decent rotation) on each frame in order to be shown as a 3d cube.
+I'll start with the easy part : perspective parameters (fov, aspect ratio, near/far...), the camera position, and the rotation setting, then I'll calculate the matrices (this will certainly leads me to a new Math module), and finally the funny part : inject those matrix into the GPU using a Constant buffer.